Monday, June 21, 2021

 Crocce VS Crocken: Who Does Fried Chicken Better Here in Cordoba?

-If you haven't been reading my blog over the years, then you probably don't know that my husband and I are addicted to fried chicken.
-And no one does it better than Kentucky Fried Chicken.
-Unfortunately, the only city in Argentina with a KFC is Buenos Aires.
+If you haven’t been following my blog over the years, you might not know that my husband and I are borderline obsessed with fried chicken.
+And when it comes to the best of the best, no one does it quite like Kentucky Fried Chicken.

 Kentucky Fried Chicken Argentina